Emelie23/microbEvolve2/project_plan.md

 # MicrobEvolve2 - Project Plan

 # Step 1: Import, Quality Control, Denoising (Week 3)
-Importing demultiplexed data
+1. Importing demultiplexed data
-Importing metadata per_sample and per_age as separate .tsv files Quality control and Denoising
+2. Importing metadata per_sample and per_age as separate .tsv files
+3. Quality control and Denoising

 Decide:
-- trunction length (for forward and reverse sequences)
+- truncation length (for forward and reverse sequences)
 - minimal overlap of forward and reversed reads

-Ask TA on wednesday:
-- what variability is acceptable?
-- try different truncation lengths and do the denoising
-- keep the overlap constant and vary the trunc-len

-- does my qza file have information about metadata sample id?

-- what does the variable: number of sample tell su
+  - The primers used for V4 amplicon sequencing are most probably 515F & 806R [source](https://pmc.ncbi.nlm.nih.gov/articles/PMC8544895/).
+  - This would result in amplicons with lengths around 350 to 400 bps [source](https://www.microbiotavault.org/wp-content/uploads/2025/06/SOP_16S-rRNA-amplicon-sequencing_v1.pdf) or 300 to 350 bps [EarthMicrobiome Protocls](https://earthmicrobiome.ucsd.edu/protocols-and-standards/16s/).
+  - As our reads are 301 bps long, our overlap is roughly 200 bps.
+  - We could truncate quite aggressively.
+We probably do not need to, as our read quality is quite good over a long stretch.

 # Step 2: Taxonomic classification (Week 5)

 In case we want to use SILVA as ref database to train our model:
 - SILVA database contains information about environment and host
 - optional: extra curation
 - decide if we want to use species level annotations (75% of genus level does not match the species) if we want to use them - we'll need to find a solution.
-Rice is not a bacteria.
+Rice is not a bacterium.

 # Step 3: